danadvo/penal-law-recognizer/README.md

 ![screen](https://iili.io/qFjLrv.png)

-5. Insert the content of the section and press thr button
+5. Insert the content of the section and press the button